 In this age of innumerable media outlets and the blatant (and sometimes hidden) attacks on truth by many, it's more important than ever to carefully select where your information and analysis come from, how to judge whether or not your sources rely on and represent the truth, and that the information that sources share and purport as facts can be proven.

 These links can help you do just that.

 Media Bias Chart

 Ad Fontes Media publishes a static and interactive Media Bias Chart ®.
-It charts where news outlets lie on the political spectrum (extreme, hyper-partisan, skewing, and center/neutral, in both left- and right-leaning perspectives).
+It charts where news outlets (web/print, podcast, and TV/video) lie on the political spectrum (extreme, hyper-partisan, skewing, and center/neutral, in both left- and right-leaning perspectives).
 Their data visualization chart helps media consumers like us stay aware of the likely perspective of news providers in whom we place our trust.

-An additional feature: In the interactive version, hovering over an icon provides evaluative data.
+An additional feature: In the interactive version (which features more sources), hovering over an icon provides evaluative data.
 You can also click any icon to link to the source.
-Additionally, scrolling down the page reveals an alphabetical directory of news sources which link to detailed profiles of each source, including ownership, political bias, and reliability.

 Because the content is licensed and may be downloaded for a fee, but can be viewed at no charge, we provide the link to help discern possible biases of media people use to understand local, national, and world news.
 It can also help students of political science understand media bias, and help consumers of information defend against "nonsense" information.